from __future__ import print_function

 class HelloWidget(widgets.DOMWidget): _view_name = Unicode('HelloView').tag(sync=True) _view_module = Unicode('hello').tag(sync=True) _view_module_version = Unicode('0.1.0').tag(sync=True) value = Unicode('Hello World!').tag(sync=True)

 Accessing the model from the view¶

-To access the model associate with a view instance, use the
+To access the model associated with a view instance, use the

 property of the view.

 set methods are used to interact